groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/format-specific-merging/java-word-document-merging-groupdocs-merger-guide/_index.md

 </dependency>
 ```

 **Gradle:**
 ```gradle
 implementation 'com.groupdocs:groupdocs-merger:latest-version'
 ```

-**Direct Download:**
+**Direct download:**
 You can also download the latest version directly from [GroupDocs.Merger for Java releases](https://releases.groupdocs.com/merger/java/).

-### License Acquisition Steps
+### License acquisition steps

 To get started with GroupDocs.Merger, you have a few options:
-- **Free Trial**: Test the library's capabilities with limited functionality.
+- **Free trial:** Test the library’s capabilities with limited functionality.
-- **Temporary License**: Access full features for a short period by applying on their site.
+- **Temporary license:** Access full features for a short period by applying on their site.
-- **Purchase**: For long‑term projects, consider purchasing a license.
+- **Purchase:** For long‑term projects, consider buying a license.

-### Basic Initialization and Setup
+### Basic initialization and setup

-Once installed, initializing GroupDocs.Merger is straightforward.
-Import the necessary classes and set up your document paths:
+The `Merger` class is the entry point for all merging operations.
+After you add the Maven or Gradle dependency, you can import the required classes and define the file paths you want to work with:

 ```java
 import com.groupdocs.merger.Merger;
 ```

-## Implementation Guide
+## Implementation guide

-In this section, we will walk through merging three Word documents into one using GroupDocs.Merger.
+In this section we walk through merging three Word documents into one using GroupDocs.Merger.

-### Overview of Document Merging Feature
+### Overview of document merging feature

-The GroupDocs.Merger for Java allows seamless integration and joining of multiple documents.
-Here's how you can leverage its functionality to **java merge word files** effectively.
+GroupDocs.Merger for Java allows seamless integration and joining of multiple documents.
+Below is the standard approach to **java merge word files** efficiently.

-#### Step 1: Prepare Your Documents
+#### Step 1: prepare your documents

-Ensure your Word files are ready and specify their paths in the code:
+Make sure the `.docx` files you want to merge exist on disk and note their absolute or relative paths:

 ```java
 String document1 = "YOUR_DOCUMENT_DIRECTORY/SAMPLE_DOCX_2";